SIMEXP/niak/niak_installation.md

 docker run -i -t --privileged --rm -h niak_machine --name niak -v /etc/group:/etc/group -v /etc/passwd:/etc/passwd -v /etc/shadow:/etc/shadow  -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY -v $HOME:$HOME --user $UID simexp/niak /bin/bash -c "cd $HOME; source /opt/minc-itk4/minc-toolkit-config.sh; octave --force-gui; /bin/bash"
 ```

+Replace `simexp/niak` in the command below by `niak:0.13.0` to use a specific version number (here 0.13.0).
+By default you will be using the latest stable release, and the software will update automatically at start-up.
 Note that the first execution will be longer, since the simexp/niak mirror has to be downloaded from the internet.
 All subsequent call to the line should be much faster.
 Close the GUI and type "exit" in the terminal to stop your session. if somehow the process did not exit properly and docker complains that niak is already running when you restart it, type:
 ```bash
 docker stop niak
 docker rm niak